geotrev/bulba/README.md

 `UpgradedElement` is an accessible base class enabling modern component authoring techniques in custom elements.
 It weighs just 3kb minified + gzipped.

-Why does `upgraded-element` stand apart from other UI libraries?
-It is built on top of native browser technologies: shadow roots, custom elements, all while being lightning fast.
-Additionally, DOM updates are restricted to shadow roots only; this means a change by a parent element will only propagates down the tree if attributes on other upgraded elements are changed, which is a big win on performance.
-The DOM diffing implementation is a slightly forked version of [reefjs](https://github.com/cferdinandi/reef) by Chris Ferdinandi, further improving the speed of renders to fractions of a millisecond.
+How does `upgraded-element` stand apart from other UI libraries/frameworks?
+It's built on top of native browser technologies: shadow roots, custom elements, making it lightning fast.
+Reconciliation (DOM updates) are restricted to shadow root contexts; this means a parent component re-rendering will not, by default, re-render its children, which significantly reduces render times.
+The reconciliation strategy is forked from [reefjs](https://github.com/cferdinandi/reef) by Chris Ferdinandi.

 What you get: